113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dl>
 <dt>search</dt>
-<dd>The filename of the report.
+<dd>The file name of the report.
 If there is a space in the name, use quotation marks around the
 name.</dd>
 </dl>